marc-haddad/predicting-accident-culpability/README.md

 I was tasked with creating a predictive model built on a linear SVC framework that analyzes various driving conditions to determine driver culpability in car crashes.
 I managed to achieve a relatively high accuracy and precision when predicting driver fault.
 The initial data set was cleaned and tidied using regex and string replacement.

 ## Data Set Overview and Cleaning
+The data set contains information on car crashes in Montgomery County, MD from 2018 to 2019.
+The data covers all pertinent information including driving conditions, driver awareness, and crash details.

+One main issue in the data set was inconsistent vehicle make spelling.
+I utilized `regex` for string parsing and R's `stringr` library for replacement to consolidate all makes into their intended groupings.